 As Murphy's Law indicates: whatever can go wrong, will go wrong.
 I cannot stress how important it is to bring extra memory cards and a spare camera.
 Make sure to back up after each photo shoot, and shoot on multiple cameras.
 This way, if your camera gets lost, damaged, or stolen, then you will have another camera to use.
 The best camera is one with removable storage.
 In Cuba, you will be hard-pressed to find a store that sells memory cards.
 Bring more than you think you will need.

 4. Photographing People

 Cuba is one of the most amazing countries for photographing people.
 The people are photogenic, charismatic, expressive, and usually unaware that they are being photographed.
 This translates into amazing photos.
-That being said, it is best be to respectful and discreet.
-Ask in advance whenever possible before photographing people.
-Be prepared to give them some money for the photo if they ask.
+That being said, it is best be to respectful.
+Ask in advance before photographing people.
+Be prepared to give them some money for the photo.

 5. Plan for Camera Safety

 Always use a case to store your camera so it doesn't get harmed in transit.
 While on the street, wrap your camera around your neck or wrist so it doesn't fall, or even worse - get stolen.
 Use a cross body bag for your camera storage (preferably one that doesn't look like a camera bag).
 Store your camera in your hotel safe when not using it.

 In Cuba, the electrical outlets use the European plugs.
 Bring a few multiple electrical universal power converters with you.
 Also, bring a portable charger for your phone as there will be little to no access to electrical charging outlets throughout the day besides at your hotel room.